jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 I would **NOT** recommend rolling a custom C++ singleton for many reasons, chief among them being that they will be a huge hassle to keep in sync with the engine's lifecycle.
 For more detail see this [excellent write-up from benui](https://benui.ca/unreal/cpp-style-singletons/)

-### In Godot:
-Similar to the game manager, you can make a collection of script on top-level Nodes that are accessed via a [Group](https://docs.godotengine.org/en/stable/tutorials/scripting/groups.html) (of 1).

 ## Dependency Injection & Service Locators
 As your project gets larger and the number of services grows, it can become difficult to connect dependencies to one another in a sane way.
 There are two common solutions to this problem that I'll explore here.
 <!-- TODO: more reasons to use -->